netbench/GPCNET/README.md

 network and MPI configuration is used, the baseline performance for communication be inspected with network_test prior to measuring congestion impacts with network_load_test.

-The primary tuning parameter users can use is the number of processes per node (PPN).
+The primary tuning parameter users can use is the number of processes per NIC (PPN).
+We refer to process per NIC (rather than process per node) because modern nodes span a wide range of capabilities.
+Consider a dual socket node with 2 NICS and 6 GPUs vs a single socket single NIC node.
+The number of NICs is a reasonable proxy for expected communication capability.
 The higher the PPN the more the benchmark will push the network.
-For the network_test, higher PPN will push bandwidth per node (note the benchmark reports bandwidth per rank) higher and will produce more realistic latency numbers from an HPC application perspective.
+For the network_test, higher PPN will push bandwidth per NIC (note the benchmark reports bandwidth per rank) higher and will produce more realistic latency numbers from an HPC application perspective.
 For network_load_test, higher PPN makes congestors more intense and sensitive traffic more sensitive.
 The recommended practice is to run either application at three